Alice Springs Airport: Asia Pacific Aircraft Storage

 On 27 May 2011, it was announced that Alice Springs Airport had been selected to be the first large-scale aircraft boneyard outside the United States.

-The facility, which commenced operation in June 2014, is operated by Asia Pacific Aircraft Storage Ltd. APAS chose Alice Springs because its dry, arid climate is perfect for aircraft storage and preservation.
-The facility will store commercial aircraft not in use, as well as those planes that have been decommissioned from service and which will be stripped of parts to be recycled, such as engines, electronics and wiring.
+The facility, which commenced operation in June 2014, is operated by Asia Pacific Aircraft Storage Ltd. The dry arid climate of Alice Springs is similar to Arizona, a major hub for aircraft storage and preservation.
+The facility is designed to store commercial aircraft not in use, as well as stripping and recycling retired aircraft components.

-As a result of the COVID-19 pandemic, various overseas airlines including Singapore Airlines, Scoot, NokScoot (now defunct), Fiji Airways, Cebu Pacific, Garuda Indonesia, Cathay Dragon (now defunct) and Cathay Pacific are storing their aircraft in the facility.

 On 30 September 2020, it was announced that the facility was close to its current capacity and would be expanded from around 100 aircraft to up to 200 aircraft.
-In the meantime, APAS would be storing aircraft at Toowoomba Wellcamp Airport.
+At the height of the pandemic, 152 aircraft were stored at Alice Springs, the last returning to operational service with Cathay Pacific in June 2024.